HenrikJoreteg/moonboots/readme.md

     server: app
 });

-// if we want to prime the user's cache with the
-// application files.
-The login page is a great place
-// to do this.
-We can retrieve the name of the
-// JS file for the current app, by calling nodule's
-// filename() function.
-app.get('/login', function (req, res) {
-    // then in our login page we can lazy load the application to
-    // prime the user's cache while they're typing in their username/password res.render('login', {appFileName: clientApp.filename()});
-});

-// We also just need to specify the routes at which we want to serve this clientside app.
+// We just specify the routes at which we want to serve this clientside app.
-// This is important for supporting "deep linking" into a single page app.
-The server
+// This is important for supporting "deep linking" into a singlepage apps since the server
 // has to know what urls to let the browser app handle. app.get('*', clientApp.html());